William R. Sinkin Eco Centro

 William R. Sinkin Eco Centro is hosting a free produce box giveaway for SAC students, faculty and staff each week on a Thursday or Friday through the end of July.
 To view the next date and reserve your produce box, please fill out this form.
 Once you complete the form, our team will send you a confirmation email with pickup details.
 This is contactless curbside delivery; you will not leave your car to pick up the box.

 We need volunteers!
 Volunteers will be provided with PPE and maintain social distance for food distribution.
 If you are interested in volunteering, please fill out this volunteer interest form.
 For questions, contact Caprice Diaz at firstname.lastname@example.org.

 Eco Centro is currently closed.
 We are compiling information about food pantries, meal plans and other resources on our Facebook page and our resource directory.
 Please feel free to share with us as well.
 Read more about our response to COVID-19 in our April 2020 and May 2020 Email Newsletter.

 April 22 is Earth Day, but every day is a little bit like Earth Day at San Antonio College.
 We're working hard to reduce waste, save energy and water and to use greener products.
 We're adding pollinator habitats to our campus and giving students opportunities to learn about Green Building, Natural Resources Management and Urban Agriculture.
 Connect with Eco Centro on Facebook or sign up for the email newsletter to find out how you can get involved!

-Visit our Facebook and Calendar or contact us for volunteer opportunities, garden workdays, and other events.
+Visit our Facebook or contact us for volunteer opportunities, garden workdays, and other events.
 Many are free and open to the public.
 We can schedule volunteer workdays for large groups.